How to Do the Rolling Loop Choke in Brazilian Jiu Jitsu

 - Once you end up perpendicular with your partner, both with your hips facing up, you can finish the choke by doing a simple shrug motion while pulling their leg toward you.
 This is not unlike a backwards, upside down bow and arrow choke.

-Same Move, From the Guard
+Another Variation: From the Guard

 - Sit up, and push their head with your free right hand, making sure it ends up below your left armpit.
 You'll need to come forward to your knees in order to complete this task.

 Arm Trap Variation